 Steven Manchester -- line editing, fiction

-Manchester is the published author of twelve books including The Unexpected Storm - The Gulf War Legacy, Jacob Evans, A Father's Love, Warp II and At The Stroke of Midnight, as well as several books under the pseudonym, Steven Herberts.
-He is an accomplished speaker and currently teaches the popular workshops, "Publish: See Your Work In Print and Writing Fiction That Sells" for UMASS - Dartmouth, Southcoast Learning Network in Massachusetts, as well as the Learning Connection of Rhode Island.
+Steven Manchester is the author of the #1 bestsellers Twelve Months, The Rockin' Chair, Pressed Pennies, and Gooseberry Island; the national bestsellers, Ashes, The Changing Season, and Three Shoeboxes; the multi-award winning novel, Goodnight Brian; and the beloved holiday podcast drama, The Thursday Night Club.
+His work has appeared on NBC's Today Show, CBS's The Early Show, CNN's American Morning and BET's Nightly News.
+Three of Steven's short stories were selected "101 Best" for Chicken Soup for the Soul series.
+He is a multi-produced playwright, as well as the winner of the 2017 Los Angeles Book Festival and the 2018 New York Book Festival.
+He is also an accomplished speaker and currently teaches the popular workshops, "Publish: See Your Work In Print and Writing Fiction that Sells."
 As a professional editor, he provides line-by-line editing for spelling, punctuation, grammar, and sentence structure, as well as critical commentary on plot, character development, scene setting, and dialogue.
 As a well-published author, Manchester understands the polish needed to approach potential agents and publishers and will review cover letters and synopses.
 He has also written The Author's Toolbox, assisting other writers in their quest to be published.
-See: www.stevenmanchester.com.
+See: www.stevenmanchester.com

 Elizabeth Oliver -- flash fiction, short fiction, nonfiction, line editing